krypted/brutalkeychain/README.md

 ## Use
 This script is really written to just be run in xcode.

-`Enter name or path of the keychain to crack:
+`Enter name or path of the keychain to crack:`
->>>
-test.keychain`
+`>>> `
+`test.keychain`

-Enter the parts of the password you can remember.
-Replace the characters you can't remember with spaces.
-Just press enter if can't remember anything:
+`Enter the parts of the password you can remember.` `Replace the characters you can't remember with spaces.` `Just press enter if can't remember anything:`
->>> tes 123
+`>>> tes 123`

 `How long is the password?`
 `>>>`
-9
+`7`

+Then it just loops through and tries each combination of characters, working around those that are missing.
+The above example is only missing one character but leave that field blank and it would start with aaaaaaa and loop through until the process is stopped.

 ## Notes
 The core of the script is really this line: